Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Related Work

-Reparameterization-based methods transform the optimization process of trainable parameters into a low-dimensional subspace.
-LoRA \cite{hu2021lora} proposes to employ low-rank matrices to approximate the weight changes during fine-tuning.
-QLoRA \cite{Dettmers2023QLoRAEF} combines low-rank adaptation with model quantization to further reduce storage usage during the model fine-tuning process.
-AdaLoRA \cite{Zhang2023AdaptiveBA} proposes using SVD decomposition to approximate the changes in weights, which allocate more trainable parameters to more important weight matrices, resulting in better performance.
+Reparameterization-based methods aim to optimize some parameters within a model, typically in their low-dimensional subspace. \citet{hu2021lora} introduces the use of low-rank matrices, termed LoRA, to approximate the weight modifications during the fine-tuning process.
+QLoRA \cite{Dettmers2023QLoRAEF} combines low-rank adaptation with model quantization to further reduce storage usage during the fine-tuning phase.
+AdaLoRA \cite{Zhang2023AdaptiveBA} proposes to use SVD decomposition to approximate the changes in weights, which allocates more trainable parameters to more important weight matrices, leading to a better performance.

-In addition, IA3 \cite{Liu2022FewShotPF} and VeRA \cite{Kopiczko2023VeRAVR} also consider scaling vectors in their implementation.
-However, IA3 not only needs to adjust the key vectors and value vectors of the attention module, as well as the vectors of the projection matrix but also needs to introduce additional complex loss functions.
-VeRA still needs to introduce a randomly initialized LoRA matrix and adjust the vectors passing through the projection matrix under LoRA.
-Compared to them, RED is much simpler in implementation, as it only needs to directly edit the model's representations.